-The entry charges for the War Memorial is just INR 10 per person.
+The entry charges for the War Memorial are just INR 10 per person.
 For parking, you will need to shell out INR 20.

 The primary motive of this war memorial is to commemorate the memory of the soldiers who fought for saving our motherland.
 During the Indo-China War and in UN Peace Operations.
 It is in their memory that three huge panels of black stone of 24 feet in height have been carved out.

 Surrounded by the pine forests, the enchanting picturesque views of the region are simply mind-blowing.
 Apart from that, you can also take in some refreshments from the nearby cafes that serve delicious snacks.

 This cricket stadium is situated amid the Herculean Himalayan mountain ranges.
 This place is located at a height of about 1,457 meters above sea level.
 We agree that too many, the concept of a cricket stadium built at such a height may seem a little out of place, however, the fascinating beauty of nature makes all your doubts go away.

 With lots of artifacts and possession of manuscripts, this library is no less than a heaven for those who want to enhance their intellect.
 According to data, it is believed that the library holds about 80,000 manuscripts along with 600 Buddhist artifacts.
 Some of them are as old as the 12th century.

 It is believed that this church was built in 1852.
 And till today, it is considered to be one of the most important churches in Himachal Pradesh.
 The church is located near Dharamshala and is majorly built in dedication to St. John the Baptist.

 By Air.
 The nearest airport is Kangra Airport in Gaggal, Himachal Pradesh.
 After deboarding at the airport, you will have to cover the remaining distance by a cab or some other means of transportation.

 By Rail.
 The nearest railway station to War Memorial Dharamshala.
 After reaching Pathankot, you can take the bus to reach Dharamshala.